Beauty Commerce Trends Shaping 2026

 Nearly one in four users does not know their skin type, reinforcing diagnostics as both an educational and commercial tool.

-Makeup in 2025: Exploration Comes First
+Makeup: Exploration Comes First

 Makeup journeys follow a different logic from skincare.
 Completion and checkout rates are lower by design, while product discovery dominates: